lldakila/ocdr2/README.md

 ## OCD Region 2 Sample Website
-Made using Joomla CMS and the Government Web Template during my on the job traning program at the agency.
+Made during my on the job training program at the agency using Joomla CMS and the Government Web Template.

 ![](images/homepage/ocdr2_home.png)